 - 1. The costs related to the obligations referred to in this network code which have to be borne by regulated Network Operators shall be assessed by National Regulatory Authorities. - 2.
-Costs assessed as reasonable and proportionate shall be recovered in a timely manner via network tariffs or appropriate mechanisms as determined by National Regulatory Authorities. - 3.
+Costs assessed as efficient, reasonable and proportionate shall be recovered as determined by National Regulatory Authorities - 3.
 If requested to do so by National Regulatory Authorities, regulated Network Operators shall, within three months of such a request, use best endeavours to provide such additional information as reasonably requested by National Regulatory Authorities to facilitate the assessment of the costs incurred.